Extend, substitute, or create?

 Q: Is the drop-in SDK ready for production use?

-No. The SDK is currently in early access and experimental.
-It’s unsupported for third parties, with no timeline for full support.
+No. The SDK is currently in early access with limited third-party support and no timeline for full support.
 Contact Adobe before investing in custom drop-in development.

 Q: What extensibility options are available beyond slots?